Pension Loans Scheme

-- you or your partner is of age-pension age
+- or your partner are of age pension age

-- you have equity in real estate in Australia to use as security for the loan
+- own real estate in Australia that you use as security for the loan

-- you or your partner receive a reduced, or nil, rate of a qualifying payment for the scheme due to the application of either the income or the assets test, but not both, and
+- or your partner receives a rate of payment that is less than the maximum amount or nothing due to either the income or assets test but not both

 - Age Pension

 - Carer Payment